anushkachhetri2006-blip/Wallpapers/README.md

 # Wallpapers
 A beginner-friendly HTML wallpaper gallery featuring categorized wallpapers with external reference links to the original images.
-#  Wallpapers

-A beginner-friendly HTML mini-project that showcases a collection of cute wallpapers organized into different categories.

 ##  Categories